zoonk/.github/profile/README.md

 Education can change the world.
 But first, we need to change education.

-## 🧠 What We Are Building

-We’re creating a platform where:

-- You can learn anything, fast and easily.
-- Learning adapts to your interests.
-- Practical exercises connect knowledge to real life.
-- Everything is explained in clear, simple language.
-- You gain real skills to solve real problems.
-- You’ll connect with opportunities and ambitious people tackling the world’s biggest challenges.
-(Coming in 2026)

 ## 🔧 How We Work

 We build Zoonk based on these values: